Rabid foxes rampant in Canada's Arctic this winter | CBC News

 "This is nothing new," said Ben Kovic, who was a Nunavut conservation officer for more than 20 years and also served as chair of the Nunavut Wildlife Management Board.

-Kovic grew up in Coral Harbour on Southhampton Island where most of his family and the other families he knew were fox trappers.
+Kovic grew up in Coral Harbour on Southampton Island where most of his family and the other families he knew were fox trappers.
 There wasn't much else to trap around there, he says.

 "There was no wolverine, there was no wolf, there were no beaver and no nothing except for fox," he said.